It looks like Howie Mandel isn’t the only person making a “Deal” in daytime.

 Even though Light is slotted at 3 p.m.
 (ET) in most areas, Let’s Make A Deal is expected to be paired with The Price Is Right at 10 a.m.
 (ET) to give CBS a two-hour game show block and the 3 p.m. hour is expected to be returned to affiliates.
 Many of them had been airing Light at 10 a.m.
 (9 a.m. in Chicago) anyway.

 In 1971, ABC Films (which became Worldvision Enterprises two years later) sold Let’s Make A Deal in weekly first-run syndication where it became a huge early evening prime-access smash hit.
-This version ended in 1977 as well.
+This version ended a year later in September 1977.

 Later versions of the show were less successful.
 A 1980 syndicated version taped in Canada failed, and a 1984-86 syndicated version of the show (from Telepictures) didn’t gain much traction.
 A 1990-91 NBC daytime version with Bob Hilton as host did not have the success the mid-1960’s version did earlier on the network (because of a scheduling conflict, KNBC in Los Angeles – an NBC O&O – aired the program at 3:30 a.m. for its first few months!)